parksw3/perturbation/README.md

 This repository contains all code and data used for the analysis.

 * `R`: contains an R script for simulating the SIRS model
+* `analysis`: contains an R script for comparing changes in transmission rate before and after 2017
 * `data`: contains time series data for RSV cases and number of children attending childcare facilities as well as data on population sizes by prefecture
 * `doc`: contains latex files for the manuscript
 * `figure`: contains R scripts for plotting all figures